BLSQ/openhexa-sdk-python/README.md

 Please refer to the [OpenHEXA wiki](https://github.com/BLSQ/openhexa/wiki/Home) for more information about OpenHEXA.

-This repository contains the code the OpenHEXA SDK, a library allows you to write code for the OpenHEXA platform.
+This repository contains the code of the OpenHEXA SDK, a library allows you to write code for the OpenHEXA platform.
 It is particularly useful to write OpenHEXA data pipelines, but can also be used in the OpenHEXA notebooks environment.

 The OpenHEXA wiki has a section dedicated to the SDK:
 [Using the OpenHEXA SDK](https://github.com/BLSQ/openhexa/wiki/Using-the-OpenHEXA-SDK).